vaadin/spring/README.md

 Building the project
 ----
-Execute `mvn clean install` in the root directory to build vaadin-spring and vaadin-spring-boot.
+Execute `mvn clean install` in the root directory.

 Contributions
 ----